jamie2210/CI_MS4_PP/TESTING.md

 - Using semantic HTML.
 - Descriptive alt attributes on images.
 - Label functions and links to ensure clarity of the roles of each button, icon or clickable feature.
-- Ensuring that there is a sufficient colour contrast throughout the site (There are contrast flags throughout the WAVE reporting but I am happy with the way the site is represented in these case as a low contrast was my intention and part of the design.
-I am happy with the visibility of each flag so have left them as they are and they are all labelled with descriptions.)
+- Ensuring that there is a sufficient colour contrast throughout the site.

 [Wave accessibility](#https://wave.webaim.org/) was used to test the websites accessibility